silverstripe/silverstripe-framework/docs/en/05_Contributing/02_Build_Tooling.md

 The first `--` separator is required to separate arguments from NPM's own ones.

 ```
-$ npm run build -- --watch
+$ yarn run build -- --watch
 ```

 *For development only*:
 Run this to keep webpack automatically rebuilding your file changes, this will also include *.map files for easier debugging.
-It is important to note that this should not be used for pushing up changes, and you should run `npm run build` after you're done.
+It is important to note that this should not be used for pushing up changes, and you should run `yarn run build` after you're done.

 ```
-$ npm run watch
+$ yarn run watch
 ```

 ### css

 ```
-$ npm run css
+$ yarn run css
 ```

 Compiles all of the `.scss` files into minified `.css` files.